haarg-contrib/Archive-Tar/README.md

 ```

 Returns a reference to a (possibly huge) array of items in the
-tarfile.
+tar file.
 Each item is a reference to an array, containing two
-elements: the relative path of the item in the tarfile and the
+elements: the relative path of the item in the tar file and the
 physical path to the unpacked file or directory on disk.

 To iterate over the list, the following construct can be used: